Xanax Overview

 Withdrawal Timeline

 Each person may experience withdrawal differently.
-There is no definitive guide to the symptoms, timeline, or severity of withdrawal.
+There is no definitive guide to withdrawal symptoms, timeline, or severity.
 It is dependent on these factors:

 • Length of time using Xanax